chenken12/Glide/README.md

 ## Synopsis

 Glide is an Image Loader.
-It can be used to load any type of images (png, jpg, etc).
+It can be used to load any type of images (png, jpg, etc) and it can also use gif.
 It's mostly use inside android application.
 It is fast and easy to use.
 It can have extra placeholder image so to have an image in place when it fetching from the urls.
 There a error image so if the url is dead it will use that image instead.
 Glide also have build in crop, resizing the image and alot of other little effects.

 ## Code Example